gsquire/topngx/README.md

 ```

 ## Limitations
-The original version could tail log files in real time.
-Currently topngx can not do this but I am
-exploring options on how this can be done.
-Ideally I could use some implementation that is able to
-be `Read` from.
-There is also no option to filter the data but this could be added in the future.
+There is no option to filter the data but this could be added in the future.
+The original version
-The original version allowed for automatic detection of NGINX configuration files, log file
+allowed for automatic detection of NGINX configuration files, log file paths, and log format styles.
-paths, and log format styles. topngx currently has command line options for these and may add this
-functionality in a later version.
+topngx currently has command line options for these and may add this functionality in a later version.

 If you find any other issues or features that may be missing, feel free to open an issue.
 You can
 also utilize logging via the [env_logger](https://github.com/sebasmagri/env_logger/) crate.